WebDevHarsha/open-hackathons-api/README.md

 1. Go to repository Settings
 2. Navigate to **Pages**
 3. Under **Source**, select **Deploy from a branch**
-4. Select the `main` branch and `/ (root)` folder
+4. Select the `master` branch and `/ (root)` folder
 5. Click **Save**

-Your API will be available at: `https://username.github.io/open-hackathons-api/data.json`
+Your API will be available at: `https://WebDevHarsha.github.io/open-hackathons-api/`

 ### 5. Test the Workflow